LOGIN

 Free Full Text

 Zampieri FG, Machado FR, Biondi RS, et al. Effect of intravenous fluid treatment with a balanced solution vs 0.9% saline solution on mortality in critically ill patients: the BaSICS randomized clinical trial.
 JAMA 2021;326:1-12.
-This large, multicenter trial found no difference between fluid choices in 90-day mortality or need for renal replacement and subgroup analysis revealed worse outcome with use of balanced crystalloids in patients with traumatic brain injury.
+This large, multicenter trial found no difference between fluid choices in 90-day mortality or need for renal replacement and subgroup analysis revealed worse outcomes with use of balanced crystalloids in patients with traumatic brain injury.
 Of note, nearly 50% of patients were admitted for elective surgery, 45% had received > 1 liter of fluids prior to enrollment, and patients received a median of only 1.5 L of fluid in the first 24 hours after enrollment.
-See also the 2022 PLUS Study.

 PMID: 34375394